 Crassula 'Springtime' is a slow-growing succulent up to 6 inches (15 cm) tall.
 The stems are stiff, but the plant will fall down due to the weight of the leaves.
-The leaves are light grey-green to dark green, opposite, thick, elliptic and no larger than a thumb nail.
-It forms dense clusters of flowers, up to 2 inches (5 cm) wide, of scented, starry, pale pink flowers with red center and bright pink overall.
+The leaves are light grey-green to dark green, opposite, thick, elliptic and no larger than a thumbnail.
+It forms dense clusters of flowers, up to 2 inches (5 cm) wide, of scented, starry, pale pink flowers with a red center and bright pink overall.
 It is very similar to Crassula 'Bride's Bouquet'.
-In fact when grown under identical conditions the 2 hybrids are indistinguishable.
+In fact, when grown under identical conditions the 2 hybrids are indistinguishable.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).